heini208/fault_detector_spot/documentation/System_Design.md

 This modular and message-driven structure allows the system to:

-- React to external inputs in real time.
+- React to external inputs in real-time.
 - Integrate new actions without modifying core logic.
-- Maintain synchronized state feedback across all subsystems
+- Maintain synchronized state feedback across all subsystems.

 ## 2.2 System Components